rclone/rclone/docs/content/commands/rclone_backend.md

     rclone backend features remote:

 Pass options to the backend command with -o.
-This should be key=value or key, eg:
+This should be key=value or key, e.g.:

     rclone backend stats remote:path stats -o format=json -o long